 Ragged Robin (Lychnis flos-cuculi), with its distinctive 'human' petals, is a plant of wet meadows and marshes.
 Unsurprisingly, it has suffered a decline thanks to the removal and/or drainage of these habitats in modern times.

-One of the commonest trees found in wet areas is the Alder (Alnus glutinosa), which is abundant and provides food for good numbers of finches most winters, including Siskins (Carduelis spinus) and Redpolls (Carduelis flammea).
+One of the commonest trees found in wet areas is the Alder (Alnus glutinosa), which is abundant and provides food for good numbers of finches most winters, including Siskins (Carduelis spinus) and Lesser Redpolls (Acanthis cabaret).
+The latter is handsome in the extreme with bright red colouring on the male and, to a lesser degree, the female.
 Unfortunately many Alders are being affected by the aggressive fungus Phytophthora alni, which tends to kill the trees it infects and is causing trouble in most of northern and central Europe.

 Alder carr is the type of woodland associated with the eponymous tree and used to be common wherever there was regular seasonal flooding or spring-fed soil.
 There are not so many now, thanks in part to 'improvement' via drainage, and this loss is significant.